2022–23 Men's T20 World Cup East Asia-Pacific Qualifier

-The 2022–23 ICC Men's T20 World Cup East Asia-Pacific Qualifier is a cricket tournament that forms part of the qualification process for the 2024 ICC Men's T20 World Cup.
+The 2022–23 ICC Men's T20 World Cup East Asia-Pacific Qualifier was a cricket tournament that formed part of the qualification process for the 2024 ICC Men's T20 World Cup.
 The first stage of the qualification pathway in the East Asia-Pacific (EAP) region consisted of two sub-regional qualifiers: Qualifier A in Vanuatu in September 2022, and Qualifier B in Japan in October 2022.
-The winner of each of the sub-regional qualifiers progressed to the EAP regional final, to be played in 2023, where they were joined by Philippines and Papua New Guinea.
-The winner of the Regional Final will qualify for the 2024 T20 World Cup in the West Indies and the United States.

-The Cook Islands and Fiji both played their first official T20I matches during Qualifier A. Vanuatu finished top of Qualifier A with five wins out of six, and advanced to the regional final.
-Cook Islands captain Ma'ara Ave was named as player of the tournament, after top-scoring with 290 runs at an average of 72.50.
+The Cook Islands and Fiji both played their first official men's T20I matches during Qualifier A. Vanuatu finished top of Qualifier A with five wins out of six matches, and advanced to the regional final.
+Cook Islands captain Ma'ara Ave was named the player of the tournament, after top-scoring, with 290 runs at an average of 72.50.
 Japan progressed from Qualifier B after finishing above Indonesia on net run rate.
-Japan's Lachlan Yamamoto-Lake was named as the player of the tournament.
+Japan's Lachlan Yamamoto-Lake was named the player of the tournament.

+The winner of each of the sub-regional qualifiers progressed to the EAP regional final, played in 2023, where they were joined by Philippines and Papua New Guinea.
+The winner of the Regional Final, Papua New Guinea, qualified for the 2024 T20 World Cup jointly held in the West Indies and the United States.